 Advantages of Turning on The Dark Mode

 Enabling the option of Dark Mode boosts the battery of your phone by 30%.
 This Saves your time and energy to charge your phone from time to time.
-The idea of turning on dark mode is great when you are travelling or out of your home and can’t charge your phone.
+The idea is great when you are travelling or out of your home and can’t charge your phone.
 In that case, you can simply use dark mode to save battery drain.

 Reduce Blue Light

-Digital screens emit blue light so users’ eyes are exposed to blue light while using the phone.
+Digital screens expose the eyes to blue light.
 Dark mode adjusts this colour spectrum through the emission of red and orange light.
 Let us tell you the science behind Blue Light.

 All humans have a circadian rhythm which we usually understood as the sleep-wake cycle.
 Blue light helps in keeping this cycle running smoothly.
-Apart from this, there is a hormone in our body named melatonin which is responsible for setting up our body clock.
-According to the expert, if after dark, human vision is exposed to blue and green light within the wavelength of 400-500 nm, The emitted light will affect your sleep or lead to age-related macular degeneration (AMD).
+Apart from this, the melatonin hormone is also responsible for setting up our body clock.
+According to the expert, if human vision is exposed to blue and green light within the wavelength of 400-500 nm after getting dark, The emitted light will affect sleep or lead to age-related macular degeneration (AMD).

-Breaking down this complex science into simpler words is that dark mode manages the exposure of blue light that may cause harm to our eyesight in the dark.
+Breaking down this complex science into simpler words: Dark mode manages the exposure of blue light that may cause harm to our eyesight in the dark.
 However, along with dark mode, lights outside the phone i.e lights around the user should also not emit blue and white light excessively.

 Ease of Reading

 Since dark mode contrasts with the background and text colours, it will be easier for you to read the text without putting stress on your eyes.
 Human eye structure is such that whenever it looks like white text written on black background, the pupil dilates and takes in more light.
 Technically, this is called visual acuity.